Castleton Archaeology Project

 Over the last 7 years the University of Sheffield has been conducting an archaeological project in collaboration with the local history societies in Castleton and Hope in Derbyshire.
 This project began by primarily focussing on the probable site of the medieval hospital (Hospital of Saint Mary in the Peak) which we know from historical evidence was located between the villages of Castleton and Hope.
 The hospital was reputedly founded by the wife of one of the William Peverels before 1153, and continued with a succession of wardens as a hospital until 1543 or soon after.
 The two earliest documents referring to Spital Field are a grant and a Charter from the early 14th century.

-We also know that Castleton was a planned town in the 12th century built, along with the castle, by the Peverils.
-Little is known about the early development of the village other than town defences, parts of which are still visible today.
-Hope village is an earlier settlement and is mentioned as early as 926 in a charter relating to King Athelstan.
+We also know that Castleton was a planned town in the 12th century and was built, along with the castle, by the Peverils.
+Little is known about the early development of the village other than location of the town defences, parts of which are still visible today.
+The village of Hope, on the other hand, is an earlier settlement and is mentioned as early as 926 in a charter relating to King Athelstan.
 The church at Hope is the only one in North Derbyshire mentioned in the Domesday Book.
 These two villages have very different origins; however in both cases their early development is not well understood.

 On the site of the hospital we have discovered that there was a great deal of disturbance of the site in the 18th century, possible during the construction of the turnpike road which runs by the site.
 However we have discovered the cemetery of the hospital and are currently investigating the cemetery population and working towards defining the extent of the cemetery area and the period it was in use.
 As a result of a great deal of careful work we also now believe that we have some fragments of the foundation of the one of the hospital buildings (possibly the chapel), which was almost completely destroyed during the 18th century disturbance.
 During 2016 we will explore this building further as well as investigating whether the cemetery extends further to the west.